jorendorff/cell-gc/README.md

 /// A linked list of numbers that lives in the GC heap. gc_heap_type! {
-    // This declares four different related structs, but the last two are
+    // This declares three different related structs, but the last one is
     // for the GC's internal use.
-Read on to see the first two in action. struct IntList / RefIntList / InHeapIntList / InHeapRefIntList <'a> {
+Read on to see the other two in action. struct IntList / RefIntList / InHeapIntList <'a> {
         head / set_head: i64,
         tail / set_tail: Option<RefIntList<'a>>
     }